Ravitejareddy9191/All-about-Kubernetes/README.md

     It represents a single instance of a running process in your cluster and can contain one or more containers

 ### Kube Proxy
+    Kube proxy is a kubenetes agent installed on every node in the cluster

 ### Kubelet
 ### Container Runtime
 ## Networking